lpzhang-code/Call-Centre/README.md

 - the `action` attribute takes an absolute or relative URL and when the caller has finished entering info or time has run out, an HTTP request is made to this URL with data
 - if we are gathering digits from the caller, twilio will include the `Digits` param containing numbers the caller entered
-- after `<Gather>` ends and HTTP request is made to `action` attribute URL, the current call will continue with TwiML returned by that URL, so any verb after `<Gather>` is ignored
+- after `<Gather>` ends and HTTP request is made to `action` URL, the current call will continue with TwiML returned by that URL, so any verb after `<Gather>` is ignored
-- however if user didn't input any information, the call flow continues in the original TwiML document, we could tell them that they haven't input anything and hang up
+- however if user didn't input any information, the call flow continues in the original TwiML document, we could say they haven't input anything and hang up
-- if no action attribute has been specified, twilio will make an HTTP request to the current URL and this can lead to looping behaviour, so it is recommended that the action attribute be a new URL
+- if no `action` attribute is specified, twilio will make an HTTP request to the current URL and this can lead to looping behaviour, so it is recommended that the `action` attribute be a new URL
-- so generate the same TwiML as before, with the action attribute included
+- so let's use the helper library to generate the same TwiML as before- with attributes

 ```
 from twilio.twiml.voice_response import Gather, VoiceResponse